Mohammed Ali Ndume: Political career

-PDP politician

-In December 2010 barely 100 days to 2011 elections Ndume decamped to the PDP, citing the injustices going on in the party as his reason for leaving the ANPP.
+In December 2010, barely 100 days to the 2011 general elections, Ndume decamped to the Peoples Democratic Party (PDP), citing alleged injustices going on in the party as his reason for leaving the ANPP.

 He said the people from the grassroots of Southern Borno were solidly behind him.

 He said that he was not being given a level playing ground in the competition with other ANPP aspirants for candidature in the Senate election.
 Apparently he had fallen out with Governor Ali Modu Sheriff.

 Ndume's defection to the PDP was seen as a major blow to the ANPP.
 He was said to have been the major financer and the back-bone of ANPP in the Borno-South senatorial zone, and was considered one of the most dynamic of the lawmakers from the northeast zone.

 Following Ndume's defection, the PDP re-opened the sale of nomination forms.
 Alhaji Sanda Garba, who had been the only aspirant for the South Borno Senate seat, stepped down to make way for Ndume as the PDP candidate.

 In the election, Ndume won 146,403 votes, ahead of Dr. Asaba Vilita Bashir of the ANPP with 133,734 votes and Alhaji Unaru Ibrahim of the Congress for Progressive Change (CPC) with 20,414 votes.

 Ndume served as the Chairman of the Senate Committee on MDGs in the 7th Senate and remained vibrant and active in the political landscape.
-Senato.
-Ndume was removed from his position due to his closeness to the Presidency and support for Economic and Financial Crimes Commission [EFCC] Chairman nominee, Ibrahim magu.
+Ndume was removed from his position due to his closeness to the Presidency and support for Economic and Financial Crimes Commission (EFCC) Chairman nominee, Ibrahim Magu.
 The leadership of the 8th Senate led by Bukola Saraki was in conflict with the executive arm throughout the 8th assembly.